 The site was cleared and surveyed by archaeology students at NUI Galway in 2004, but rapidly became overgrown again.
 As the cairn is shrouded in forestry, there is no view to the horizon or Knocknarea just eight kilometers to the west, but using maps and Google Earth we can get some idea of the alignments.

-Dimensions: Diameter, 53m (present minimum diameter/original maximum diameter).
-Height, 7.5m (present and original).
-Diameter of top, 23m (present maximum diameter).
+Dimensions: Diameter, 53 meters (present minimum diameter/original maximum diameter).
+Height, 7.5 meters (present and original).
+Diameter of top, 23 meters (present maximum diameter).

-The diameter of the cairn is 53m in N-S, but 58m in E-W. The slip of the cairn seems to vary, and has probably been greatest towards the W due to the short but steep slope here.
+The diameter of the cairn is 53 metres north - south, but 58 meters in east - west.
+The slip of the cairn seems to vary, and has probably been greatest towards the W due to the short but steep slope here.
 The E and S sides of the cairn are the best

-preserved, and the diameter of 53m is considered as being a maximum for the original diameter The flat and slightly hollowed top has a maximum diameter of 23m.
-The ground level outside the cairn is 2m higher on the S and E, than on the N and W sides of the cairn.
+preserved, and the diameter of 53 meters is considered as being a maximum for the original diameter The flat and slightly hollowed top has a maximum diameter of 23 meters.
+The ground level outside the cairn is 2 meters higher on the south and east, than on the north and west sides of the cairn.
 The absolute height of the cairn is c.
-7.5m.’
+7.5 meters.’
 (Bergh 1995, 232, Fig. 30).

-Another cairn/possible passage tomb, very similar in size and construction, is located on a hilltop c.
-400m to SW.
+Another cairn/possible passage tomb, very similar in size and construction, is located on a hilltop about 400 meters to the southwest.

 The west cairn

-The west cairn takes quite a bit more effort to visit, as several fields of
+The west cairn is on private property, and is difficult to visit, as several fields of

 scrub and rough, boggy pasture must be crossed to see it.
-Take the overgrown laneway south from the waterworks; after about five minutes there will be a rough trail on the right which will bring you up to the cairn.
 The last time I visited, it was almost impossible to get in and out through the maze of gorse bushes surrounding the monument.
-The cairn is about forty-one meters in diameter and eight meters high, and somewhat more delapidated than when Wakeman drew it in 1879.
+The cairn is about forty-five meters in diameter and eight meters high, and somewhat more delapidated than when Wakeman drew it in 1879.

 The cairn is composed of ragged chunks of limestone, probably quarried close by; there is